LLNL/systems2atoms/systems2atoms/materials/README.md

 ## Description

-This repository contains scripts to compute **Turnover Frequency (TOF)** data (mol H<sub>2</sub>/mol catalyst·hr) for palladium nanoparticles of specified sizes over a range of temperatures and pressures.
+This repository contains scripts to compute **Turnover Frequency (TOF)** data (mol H<sub>2</sub>/mol catalyst·hr) for Palladium nanoparticles of specified sizes over a range of temperatures and pressures.
 The main script, `tof_map_dia.py`, calculates TOF values and generates 2D heatmaps for visualization.

 The workflow uses **CATMAP** for microkinetics modeling (MKM), Wulff construction for nanoparticle geometry, and additional Python scripts for data processing.
 For detailed information about CATMAP, refer to its [documentation](https://catmap.readthedocs.io/en/latest/index.html).